-We were approached by the University to assist with the design of the asbestos elements of this project and join the project management team as the asbestos project managers.
+We were approached by the university to assist with the design of the asbestos elements of this project and to join the Project Management team as the Asbestos Project Managers.
 Our work commenced with a detailed review of the requirements for the chilled water installation, followed by an analysis of the areas that would need to be accessed and the impact the works would have upon and asbestos materials.

-In March 2012 following this detailed process we were able to produce tender documentation for the asbestos removal works.
-Using the Universities approved list of contractors prices were sought for the works and alongside the client we undertook both a quality and cost based assessment to determine which contractor would be successful.
+Following this detailed process, we were able to produce tender documentation for the asbestos removal works.
+Using the Universities approved list of contractors, prices were sought for the works and alongside the client, we undertook both quality and cost-based assessments to determine which contractor would be successful.

 A Freedom of Information (FOI) request by Stephensons Solicitors LLP sent to 106 universities in England has revealed 74% are understood to have the potentially harmful building material present in the fabric of their buildings, a total of 78 higher education establishments.
 A staggering 86% of universities who responded to the FOI request contain asbestos on their estates, according to the official figures.